mgaley-004/MiSeq-Analysis/README.md

 ### Tutorials

-Follow these standard workflows for a jumping off point in your HTS dataset analysis.
+Follow these standard workflows for a jumping off point.

 - [FastQ to Mothur](https://mgaley-004.github.io/MiSeq-Analysis/Tutorials/fastQ2Mothur.html)
 - Data Cleanup and Organization in R